 applicants and former and non-practising registrants, practice hours will be counted if, at the time the psychiatric nursing practice hours were worked, you held a valid registration with a regulatory authority that regulates psychiatric nurses.

-You must also meet the requirements found in the document
+You must also meet the Quality Assurance requirements.

 The following definitions are from the

 Nurses (Registered Psychiatric) Regulation.